baggariSiva/strapi-sqlite/README.md

 # Strapi with Sqlite Database on Elestio

-This is a minimal example of a Strapi site with sqlite database created using npx create-strapi-app@latest.
+This is a minimal example of a Strapi site with sqlite database created using create-strapi-app

 Click on the button below to deploy this repository with CI/CD on Elestio: